lighthouse-labs/probability_and_statistics_exercise/README.md

 # Exercises for Probability and Statistics

-We hace 3 files in the repository:
+We have 3 files in the repository:

 - MontyHall Challenge
 - Exercises for hypothesis testing